beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

 ### Q: Tell us who you are!
 Your name, how long you’ve been playing Beat Saber, what got you started playing, what got you started modding, hobbies, etc.

 **A:** Hiii!!!
-I'm TheGoodBoi, or GoodBoi for short, but my real-life name is Tobias.
-My time zone is pretty west, so if I ever take too long to respond to your messages it's like definitely because of that.
+I'm Droobix, formerly known as TheGoodBoi.

 In late 2018 I saw PewDiePie play some custom songs in this virtual reality game called Beat Saber, and I was instantly hooked.
 I first played the game on Christmas of that year, where I got the original Oculus Rift as a present.
-Me, at an age younger than what's probably healthy to be using VR, had no idea how computers even worked let alone how to mod the game.
+Me, at an age younger than what was probably healthy to be using VR, had no idea how to properly use a computer let alone how to mod the game.

 It wasn't until summer of 2019 where I figured out how to install mods and custom songs.
 I believe that finally figuring it out and being able to play Believer mapped by Rustic for the first time was one of the happiest moments in my life LOL.

 Also, if you're asking about pets, I have a dog.
 She's cute.
-No, I will not eLABorate.
 \
 ![TheGoodBoi's Doggo](/uploads/posts/exsii/thegoodboidog.jpg "TheGoodBoi's Doggo")